In Vitro Fertilization (IVF)

 Among women who conceive, symptoms of OHSS may worsen at the time pregnancy is detected and may take longer to completely resolve.

-Ectopic pregnancies occur when a fertilized egg implants itself outside the uterus.
+Ectopic pregnancies (sometimes called tubal pregnancies) occur when a fertilized egg implants itself outside the uterus.
 The embryo may implant in the fallopian tube, or less commonly, in the cervix, ovary or pelvic cavity.
 Ectopic pregnancies occur in 1-2 percent of all pregnancies.
+Ectopic pregnancies require close physician supervision.
+Some ectopics can be treated with medications, but some cases require emergency surgical care.

 Adnexal torsion (ovarian twisting)

 This is a rare complication that occurs in 1 percent of cycles.
 As the ovaries enlarge, they may twist, cutting off their blood supply and causing severe abdominal pain, nausea, vomiting and sometimes low grade fevers.
 Treatment involves surgical untwisting of the ovary.

 Egg retrieval risks

 Internal bleeding is a rare complication.
 However, any time a needle is placed into the pelvis (such as with an egg retrieval) blood vessels can be lacerated.
 Usually this bleeding spontaneously resolves, but in extremely rare cases (less than 1 percent) surgical therapy may be required to stop internal bleeding.

 Damage to surrounding organs including the bowel and bladder are possible, though very rare.
 Pelvic infection may also occur, but is rare as well.
 It occurs more commonly among women with ovarian endometriomas (a type of ovarian cyst) that are drained at the time of egg retrieval.
 Pelvic discomfort is common after the procedure.

 Not a known risk: ovarian cancer